What is Gasoline

 - Use the short selling option when prices are going down

-We encourage you to read more about Gasoline trading here at Friedberg Direct by visiting the Trading Conditions & Charges Page.
+We encourage you to read more about Gasoline CFD trading here at Friedberg Direct by visiting the Trading Conditions & Charges Page.
+Don’t forget to check out the futures rollover dates to know when the current contracts expire.

 Sign up today and enjoy the benefits of trading gasoline with a regulated Canadian broker!